laerteneto/java_automation_selenium_project/README.md

 I used the Eclipse IDE in this project.

 ## Dependencies:
 We use maeven repository to take care of all dependencies.
 So, in order to use this framework, just import this project as a **Maeven project**.
-You may take a look in the dependencies inside of the pom.xml file
+You may take a look in the dependencies inside of the pom.xml file.

 ## Setup:
 - This project works with **Java 1.8** and enconding UTF-8.